chef-boneyard/chef-rfc/new/load-and-converge.md

 # Easy Resource Load And Converge

 With the introduction of `action` on resources, it becomes useful to have a blessed way to get the actual value of the resource.
-This proposal makes it work with a "lazy read," making two benefits possible at once:
+This proposal adds a `load` DSL enabling:

+- Low-ceremony load methods (as easy to write as we can make it)
 - A super easy converge model that automatically compares current vs. desired values and prints green text
 - A familiar read API for users (who currently either use raw API code or give up)